The Rakı Table and Rules of Etiquette

 Raki is consumed with appetisers called “meze”, and locals say the best meze for Raki is conversation… That is to say you need at least one person to sit at a raki table.
 A bunch of people would be better, but that changes if anyone in the group talks too much, boasts about himself/herself, or is humourless.

-Other rules of the conversation on the raki table:
+Other important rules of the conversation on the raki table:

 – whatever is told and said stays at the table,